 he Dr Pepper Museum and Free Enterprise Institute is a private non-profit organization governed by a Board of Directors elected by its membership.
-The Museum is neither owned nor operated by Dr Pepper Snapple Group, the parent company of Dr Pepper.
+The Museum is neither owned nor operated by Dr Pepper Snapple Group, the brand owner of Dr Pepper.
 The Museum and Free Enterprise Institute opened to the public in May of 1991 and has attracted over 1,000,000 visitors.

 - A non-profit organization that holds one of the finest collection of soft drink memorabilia in the world.